Frequently Asked Questions

 What will it take to qualify for admission to Corban?

-Acceptance to Corban requires a minimum SAT score of 900 or ACT score of 19, and high school GPA of 2.7.
-Students must also agree with the Statement of Faith and demonstrate a personal relationship with Jesus Christ.
-All applicants must submit a personal and pastoral reference form.
+Acceptance to Corban requires a minimum SAT score of 900 or ACT score of 19 and a minimum high school GPA of 2.7.
+Students must also demonstrate a personal relationship with Jesus Christ and submit a Christian Character Reference form.

 How do I apply?